Building Energy and Water Scoring (BEWS)

 What Is BEWS?

-Fort Collins requires most commercial and multifamily buildings 5,000 square feet or larger to report on energy use each year.
+Fort Collins requires most commercial and multi-family buildings 5,000 square feet or larger to report on energy use each year.
 This helps everyone — building owners, tenants and operators — understand performance, reduce costs and improve efficiency.

 Based on Chapter 12, Article XI of the Municipal Code.